 In A Nutshell

 Some of your curiosity earlier about these three tires has been a close game.
 We have passed through the key differences of these models.
 If we have your company until these last words, we bet you have reached which tire is the best for your demand.
-From now on, you can clearly see the pros and cons of Michelin Defender T+H, Crossclimate 2, defender LTX m/s.
+From now on, you can clearly see the pros and cons of Michelin Defender T+H, Crossclimate 2 and Defender LTX m/s.
 Picking the right one is not a challenge for you anymore.